Hazebyte/CrateReloaded/docs/config/translating.md

 > [Available Locale](https://github.com/Hazebyte/CrateReloaded/tree/master/language)

 We are looking for new translations for the plugin.
-If you have translated the langauge file, feel free to submit a pull request or contact the author via Spigot to have the translation added.
+If you have translated the language file, feel free to submit a pull request or contact the author via Spigot to have the translation added.

-When translating, use the same...
+When translating, try to use the same...

 * Capitalization
 * Tone